-If the camera is operating in High Framerate mode, then the maximum image rate is increased.
-For more information on the High Framerate mode, see General on page 6.

-- In the Max Quality drop-down list, select the desired image quality level.
+- 1. In the Format drop-down list, select the preferred streaming format for displaying the camera video in the network video management software. - If you are using the Onboard Storage feature, select H.264 or H.265.
+For more information, see Enabling Onboard Storage on page 29. - 2.
+In the Max Image Rate field, enter how many images per second you want the camera to stream over the network. - In the Max Quality drop-down list, select the desired image quality level.
 Image quality setting of 1 will produce the highest quality video and require the most bandwidth. - 4.
 In the Max Bitrate field, enter the maximum bandwidth the camera can use. - 5.
 In the Primary Resolution drop-down list, select the preferred image resolution. - 6.
-In the Keyframe Interval field, enter the number of frames between each keyframe. - 7.
+In the Min Keyframe Interval field, enter the number of frames between each keyframe. - 7.
 Click Apply to save your changes.